hbeni/fgcom-mumble/server/Readme.server.md

 ==================
 `./fgcom-botmanager.sh --help` will give usage instructions.

-The bot manager will setup the needed interprocess communication for the recorder bot to notify about new recordings.
+The bot manager will start the basic set of bots.
+He also will setup the needed interprocess communication for the recorder bot to notify about new recordings.
 He then spawns a recorder bot and listens for new recordings.
 When receiving a new recording, a playback bot is invoked.

+The status bot can advertise the status page url in it's mumble comment. to activate this, use `./fgcom-botmanager.sh --sweb=<url>`.

 Radio Recording Bot